heterophyllus/GlassPlotter/README.md

 See also [Wiki](https://github.com/heterophyllus/glassplotter/wiki) for further information.

 ## Glass Catalogs
-This application obtains glass property data from AGF/XML files distributed elsewhere, most of which are freely available.
+This application reads AGF/XML files distributed elsewhere, most of which are freely available.

 Note that the catalog files in this repository are not always up to date.